 This resulted in Jordan accepting 635,000 refugees from Syria but that’s not all.
 Jordan has a lot of refugees from Palestine and Iraq as well.
 In fact, according to the World Bank, nearly 35% of Jordan’s population is made up of refugees from neighboring countries.

 Is it safe to travel in Jordan?

 Jordan somehow managed to keep itself out of all the turmoil in the neighboring countries and remain relatively safe.
+In fact, it is one of the safest countries to visit in the region, even if you’re traveling around Jordan with kids.
 There aren’t any restrictions on travel to any of Jordan’s most famous destinations.
 This means you can enjoy this country’s rich natural, historical and even biblical heritage.

 When I reached my hotel in Amman, the first thing I was told was “Don’t worry, you are safe here.
 There might be some issues in the neighboring countries but you are completely safe here”- the hotel owner said.
 After a couple of days, I can’t even count how many times I heard the same words; from restaurant owners, shopkeepers, tourist guides, and even regular folks I met on the way.
 It seemed like the huge dip in visitors is really causing problems for Jordan, once a very famous travel destination that received hundreds of thousands of tourists every year.
 The main reason for this is an outside factor that has nothing to do with Jordan: the ongoing conflict in Syria.
 And the people you meet will have an urge to emphasize just how safe and risk-free traveling to Jordan is.